 Science preceptors supervise and train a team of teaching fellows, play a leading role in the laboratory support team, and collaborate with faculty to develop innovative course materials including problem sets, examinations, hands-on learning activities, and guided/independent student projects.

-Ideally, a candidate will be able to start on or soon after January 1, 2019, but the position will remain open until filled.
-The appointment is initially for a term of one year, with the possibility of reappointment up to a maximum of eight years total.
+This full-time, benefits eligible position is expected to start on July 1, 2020, and will be initially for a term of one year, with the possibility of reappointment up to a maximum of eight years total.
 Reappointment is contingent upon performance, curricular need, position availability, and divisional dean approval.

 Basic Qualifications: Candidates are required to have teaching experience in physics or a closely allied field.